bernardocmarques/Unlocksy-Server/README.md

 ExecStart=/usr/lib/bluetooth/bluetoothd -C

-Then adding the Serial Port Profile, executing: sudo sdptool add SP

 Make sure you run the following after doing this:

-sudo usermod -G bluetooth -a USERNAME
+sudo usermod -G bluetooth -a $USERNAME

 sudo sdptool add SP
+sudo systemctl daemon-reload
+sudo systemctl restart bluetooth

 sudo chgrp bluetooth /var/run/sdp sudo systemctl daemon-reload

-Do this everytime before running the script (or make it start on boot) sudo chgrp bluetooth /var/run/sdp sudo systemctl daemon-reload
+(You might need to restart the computer for bluetooth to be in users groups) Do this everytime before running the script (or make it start on boot) sudo chgrp bluetooth /var/run/sdp

+To install python requirements pip install -r requirements.txt

+To run the program you should use at least python 3.6, chrome and linux(tested on Ubuntu)